Skip to main content

 1. Receive ingest requests (via the REST API or compatibility endpoints).

-6. Upload the segment to S3.
+5. Upload the part to S3.

 Query Nodes (M)